apa999/PulseLive/README.md

 Some automated testing has been but most testing has been manual.

-There is some duplication of code between the ItemsManager and FavouritesManager which I would have refactored, given a little more time.
+There is some duplication of code between the ArtilcesManager and FavouritesManager which I would have refactored, given a little more time.

 Approximate build time: 16 hours.